 3) Have an already prepared answer for simple questions

 You may have read our articles - the previous “Freshminds’ guide to prepare an interview” and “The 10 commandments of the Graduate CV” - but do not forget the basics.
 You should have analysed all of your past experiences, choice of university subject, your strengths, your weaknesses, and your five-year plan – and have an answer ready for any questions about them.
 Your answers should be thoroughly thought through and aligned to your career desires.

 Even if you don’t think you need to, try to think (in five seconds) of your two greatest weaknesses; how you are working to transform them into qualities and how, as a matter of fact, they are aligned to this new associate consulting job, for example, that you are interviewing for.

-Weakness: I loose time trying to over do and I believe I can always do better.
-Plus, regularly questioning my results can make me competitive!
+Weakness: I lose time trying to overdo and I believe I can always do better.
+Plus, regularly questioning my results can make me competitive.

-Solution: I am working on it setting objectives and time frames so I manage my time better and I tone down my doubts by asking for regular feedback.
+Solution: I am working on it setting objectives and time frames so I manage my time better and ask for regular feedback.

 What I have done here is picked weaknesses that are also qualities, showed how they also positively impact my work and how conscious and mature I am of it.
 I would never tell my interviewer that I have a weird laugh and can’t dance!

 You have done all the groundwork, everything is under control and you are well prepared.
 Now it is time to build rapport with your interviewer, get a feel for the offices and their work atmosphere, and try to enjoy your meeting (without being arrogant) as it will come across well for you.